Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 Whoops.
 Looking at our original code, we see that we have to use the UUID that's currently being created inside `BucketService.createPresignedUrl()` in the call to `UserService.createPresignedUrl()`.
-This is an example of the positive knock-on effects that can happen with well-factored code.
+This discovery is an example of the positive knock-on effects that can happen with well-factored code.
 Creating a UUID inside `UserService.createPresignedUrl()` wasn't really the right design.
-The UUID should be passed in as an argument, and main itself should create it.
-The
+The UUID should an argument and the main function should create it.

 ```ts
 interface BucketService<A = PresignedUrlData> {